 We’ve got most of it there already, but it’s the healthy part that we’ve been missing.
-Which, oddly enough, is very similar to something my doctor said at my last physical.

-We’re Getting it Wrong with Overcoming Excuses
+Where We’re Getting it Wrong with Excuses

 This behavior leads to disappointment in oneself, as well as causing frustration in others.